TamimEhsan/interview-questions-bangladesh/docs/dsi.md

 <details>
 <summary>
-Given three value a,b,c.Write a program to determine if they can made a traingle
+Given three value a,b,c, write a program to determine if they can made a traingle
 </summary>
 <hr>
 [Answer]